makrai/notes/alammar-21-library-for-explain-transformer.md

     layer as can be seen in Section 4)
 * Figure 6 shows a comparison of the hidden states and FFNN neuron activations as the model processes textual input
-* All three CCA methods take two activation vectors (be they hidden states or neuron activations) and assign a similarity score from zero (no correlation) to one (the two inputs are linear transformations of each other)
+* All three CCA methods
+  * take two activation vectors (be they hidden states or neuron activations)
+  * assign a similarity score from zero (no correlation) to one (the two inputs are linear transformations of each other)

 ## 3.2 Ranking of Output Token Across Layers